prantlf/jsonlint/README.md

                                    validation file uses
-      -l, --log-files              print only the parsed file names to stdout -q, --quiet                  do not print the parsed json to stdout -p, --pretty-print           prettify the input instead of stringifying the parsed object
+      -l, --log-files              print only the parsed file names to stdout -q, --quiet                  do not print the parsed json to stdout -n, --continue               continue with other files if an error occurs -p, --pretty-print           prettify the input instead of stringifying the parsed object
       -P, --pretty-print-invalid   force pretty-printing even for invalid input